📚 More on this topic: Qwen 3.5 9B Setup Guide · Ollama vs LM Studio · Ollama Troubleshooting · Best Models for Chat · VRAM Requirements

 Ollama runs a local server that other apps can talk to.
 This means you can:

-The API runs at http://localhost:11434 and is compatible with the OpenAI format, so many existing tools work out of the box.
+The API runs at http://localhost:11434 and is compatible with the OpenAI format, so most existing tools work out of the box.
+Ollama also supports structured output (JSON schema) for building apps that need reliable formatting.

 Troubleshooting Common Issues